betterup/natural-turn-transcription/README.md

 3. Install pip if it's not already included
 `conda install pip`

-4. Install packages from the requirements.txt file
+4. Install packages from the requirements.txt file.
+Run this command from within this repo's home directory.
+For example, if you cloned this repo into `~/` on a Mac, do `cd ~/natural-turn-transcription` first before running the below command.
 `pip install -r requirements.txt`

 5. Install the companion Spacy model